bitcraft/storymaker/readme.md

 ### Agent
 *Agents have the ability to plan and do actions.*

-Agents have abilities, goals, and memory.
-They receive precepts from the environment and give the environment actions that they wish to carry out.
+Agents have Actions, Goals, and Memory.
+They receive Precepts from the Environment and give the Environment Actions that they wish to carry out.

-Agents will search through all of it's Goals when it receives a new precept and find the Goal that is most "relevant".
-If the Goal has changed (or perhaps there wasn't a goal in the first place), the Agent will attempt to create a plan that satisfies the Goal.
+Agents will search through all of its Goals to find the Goal that is most "relevant".
+If the Goal has changed (or perhaps there wasn't a Goal in the first place), the Agent will attempt to create a Plan that satisfies the Goal.

 _______________________________________________________________________________
 ### Environment
 *Environments contain Agents and other objects.*

-Environments position things, execute actions, and distribute precepts.
+Environments position things, execute Actions, and distribute Precepts.

 _______________________________________________________________________________